petergardfjall/dotfiles/cheat/sheets/bash.cheat.md

     a=$(( a + 4 ))     # => 11

 One can also used the built-in `let` function to do arithmetic when one needs to save it to a variable.
+NOTE though that the `let` function returns a non-zero exit if the result evaluates to `0`!

     a=1